conradakunga/Blog/_posts/2021-03-20-using-system-text-json-to-enforce-api-logic.md

 I like to think that the serializer will be updated to handle other casing types - PascalCase, snake_case

-Our final json is as follows:
+Our final Json is as follows:
 ```json
 {
   "fullName": "Donald Trump",